Working-Title-MSFS-Mods/fspackages/docs/workingtitle-g3000/README.md

 This mod was created with cross-compatibility in mind.
 It modifies the minimum number of base files possible to achieve its goals, so it should be compatible with most other mods, including all other WorkingTitle mods.
 However, because of the nature of the mod, it will conflict with other mods that make changes to the G3000.

 ### Installation
-Download `workingtitle-g3000-v0.3.0-pre1.zip` from the Github release page.
+Download `workingtitle-g3000-v0.3.0.zip` from the Github release page.
 Do not download the Source code files unless you are sure you want those.

 To install, copy the `workingtitle-g3000` folder from the zip file into your `Community` directory.

-### Release Highlights (v0.3.0-pre1)
+### Release Highlights (v0.3.0)
 - Now fully compatible with the Cessna Citation Longitude.
 - The touchscreen controller UI style has been completely revamped through integration of StuTozer/ElectrikKar's Touchscreen Restyled Mod as well as numerous additional changes.
 - The MFD navigation data bar is now customizable.

 **Fixes**
 - \[Misc\] Display brightness is now saved between sessions for the TBM 930.
+- \[PFD\] The Terrain softkey no longer displays a value of "undefined".
+- \[PFD\] Terrain mode and DCLTR settings for the inset map now save correctly between sessions.
+- \[TSC\] Fixed an issue where the pressing the down button in the active flight plan page would cause a CTD under certain circumstances.
+Also generally improved the scroll behavior in the active flight plan page.
 - \[NavMap\] Fixed a bug where the track vector overlay would disappear under certain conditions.
 - \[NavMap\] Performance optimizations for the city display.
 - \[NAVCOM\] Fixed a bug where changing the ADF frequency in the touchscreen controller's Audio/Radio page would lead to unexpected changes in NAV frequencies.